PalaciosCaroline/Projet12_react_recharts_dashboard_analytics/README.md

-# Project 12 - Openclassrooms
+# Project 12 - Dashboard analytics with React and graphism with Recharts.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This repo contains the source code to run with the micro API in my repository P12-Back-end.
+This repo contains the source code to run with the datas of the micro API in my repository P12-Back-end.
 This project is the sports analytics dashboard SportSee.

 ### Prerequisites